George HW Bush Remembered As An ‘Old Friend’ In China For Ignoring Henry Kissinger’s Instructions

 The South China Morning Post also reported other international-relations experts speaking highly of Bush, including Pang Zhongying, who remembered the late president for his “lasting imprint on US-China ties with his tremendous job in forging closer relations since the early 1970s.”

-Bush is remembered as the United States’s “unofficial ambassador” to China, serving as head of the U.S. liaison office in Beijing in the mid-1970’s despite being instructed not to do so by Henry Kissinger, who the South Moon China Post noted was critical of the late president for being “too ‘soft’ for power diplomacy and statecraft.”
+Bush is remembered as the “unofficial ambassador” of the United States to China, serving as head of the U.S. liaison office in Beijing in the mid-1970s despite being instructed not to do so by Henry Kissinger — who the South Moon China Post noted was critical of the late president for being “too ‘soft’ for power diplomacy and statecraft.”

 Xi sends condolences to Trump on death of former U.S. President George H.W.
 Bush https://t.co/OGR6SrLZax pic.twitter.com/dHvRjuFA0O